 I chose to design my rug with a flower pattern.
-In order to make that pattern visible I had to use 3 different colour yarns, and a yellow yarn for the centers.
+To make that pattern visible, I had to use three different color yarns and yellow yarn for the centers.

-Any colours would work well with this rug mat, just keep in mind if you use a singular colour, your rug will look more like polka-dots vs flowers.
-You need to have a few different colour yarns to create borders and contrasts.
+Any colors would work well with this rug mat, keep in mind if you use a single color, your rug will look more like polka-dots vs. flowers.
+You need to have a few different color yarns to create borders and contrasts.

-I also chose to use cotton yarn for the center, it adds a bit of contrast to the yarn I chose for the rest of the mat.
-The cotton pom poms actually look like flower centers.
+I also chose to use cotton yarn for the center; it adds a bit of contrast to the yarn I opted for the rest of the mat.
+The cotton pom-poms look like flower centers.

-- 4 skeins Bernat Softee Chunky Yarn – Fluffy Cloud White
+- Four skeins Bernat Softee Chunky Yarn – Fluffy Cloud White

-- 4 skeins Bernat Softee Chunky Yarn, Grey Heather
+- Four skeins Bernat Softee Chunky Yarn, Grey Heather

-- 4 skeins Bernat Softee Chunky Yarn – Natural
+- Four skeins Bernat Softee Chunky Yarn – Natural

-- 2 skeins Lily Sugar’n Cream Yarn – Yellow
+- Two skeins Lily Sugar’n Cream Yarn – Yellow

-- 1 skein Premier Yarns Cotton Fair Solid Yarn – White
+- One skein Premier Yarns Cotton Fair Solid Yarn – White

 You do not have to use a pom pom maker, although I will say it will save you a considerable amount of time.

-How to make a pom pom rug with the right yarn
+How to make a pom rug with the right yarn

 So what’s the right yarn to use?

-I created a pom pom yarn comparison post that shows how five different size yarns look when made with four different size pom pom makers.
+I created a pom yarn comparison post that shows how five different size yarns look when made with four different size pom makers.
 I even tested different types of yarn to see what kind of look I would get at each size.
-Check it out, it might help you decide what size and type of yarn you will want to use for your DIY pom pom rug.
+Check it out.
+It might help you decide what size and type of yarn you will want to use for your DIY rug.

-I chose the middle ground, a bulky thickness yarn (size 5) that would give me a nice fluffy look, and help me make my pom poms a bit faster.
+I chose the middle ground, a bulky thickness yarn (size 5) that would give me a beautiful fluffy look, and help me make my pom poms a bit faster.

-Just how many pom poms do we need to make for this project?
+How many fluffy poms do we need to make for this project?

 So this project required 15 skeins of yarn (yeah I know.. right?), and about 125 pom poms.

-I wanted a rug that would fit under my desk to keep my feet warm in the winter, so my rug is a bit on the small side.
+I wanted a rug that would fit under my desk to keep my feet warm in the winter, so my carpet is a bit on the small side.

-I also choose to make my pom poms with one of the large clover pom pom makers.
+I also choose to make my pom poms with one of the large clover pom makers.
 It’s not the largest, but it is biggish.
-Each pom pom is around 2.5 inches and I felt that was the right size for this rug.
+Each ball is around 2.5 inches, and I felt that was the right size for this rug.

-Also, note that each skein of (this) yarn makes approximately 9 pom poms with a 2.5-inch pom pom maker.
+Also, note that each skein of (this) yarn makes approximately nine pom poms with a 2.5-inch pom maker.

-And if you want to know how to make pom poms with a clover maker tool I have a detailed pom pom making tutorial in my Valentine’s day heart wreath post.
+And if you want to know how to make pom poms with a clover maker tool, I have a detailed pom making tutorial in my Valentine’s day heart wreath post.

-Important TIP: When you make your pom poms, make sure you cut a nice long piece of string and double it up to wrap around the center.
-When you are trimming your pom poms, leave the string tail nice and long.
-The tails will attach our pom pom to the rug backing.
-Doubling up your string will reinforce your pom poms and keep them from falling apart.
+Important TIP: When you make your pom-poms, make sure you cut a nice long piece of string and double it up to wrap around the center.
+When you are trimming your pom-poms, leave the string tail nice and long.
+The tails will attach our pom to the rug backing.
+Doubling up your string will reinforce your pom-poms and keep them from falling apart.

-So what’s the trick to making super fast pom poms?
+So what’s the trick to making this rug super fast?

-These pom pom makers do not require a lot of fiddling with tape or making replacement templates.
+These pom-pom makers do not require a lot of fiddling with tape or making replacement templates.
 They are sturdy, last a long time, and do the job quickly.
-Since they are an inexpensive crafting tool I highly recommend purchasing one if you are attempting a larger project that requires a lot of pom pom making.
+Since they are an inexpensive crafting tool, I highly recommend purchasing one if you are attempting a larger project that requires a lot of pom making.

-Second, if you have multiple skeins of the same colour yarn, wind multiple strands of yarn at the same time.
-I used 4 strands at the same time and I could make a pom pom from start to finish in two and a half minutes.
+Second, if you have multiple skeins of the same color yarn, wind multiple strands of yarn at the same time.
+I used four strands at the same time, and I could make a pom from start to finish in two and a half minutes.
 Considerably faster than winding a single strand around and around my pom maker.

 What backing is best?

 Oh, I bounced around on this one, but at the end of the day, the honeycomb style rug backing was the best.
-Not only did it provide spots to attach the pom poms, but it also provided padding and a non-slip backing.
+Not only did it provide spots to attach the pom poms, but it also offered padding and non-slip backing.

 If you wanted to reinforce your rug even further, you could add a second layer of rug backing.
-If you choose to do this I would suggest simply hand sewing the second backing to the first in X patterns all over the back.
+If you choose to do this, I would suggest hand sewing the second backing to the first in X patterns all over the back.

-Adding the second layer will also give your DIY pom pom rug a bit more longevity.
+Adding the second layer will also give your DIY rug a bit more longevity.

-The easiest way to do this is to lay out your rug backing on a table and start placing your pom poms in flower shapes in the design or style you want.
-I spent a good amount of time just fiddling until I got my rug laid out perfectly.
+The easiest way to do this is to lay out your rug backing on a table and start placing your poms in flower shapes in the design or style you want.
+I spent a good amount of time just fiddling until I got my rug laid out correctly.

-There is no pattern to this daisy pom pom rug, I seriously just spread my flower colours around the best I could.
+There is no pattern to this daisy pom-pom rug, I seriously just spread my flower colors around the best I could.

-To attach the pom poms to the rug backing simply use your long string tails and thread them through the holes in your rug backing and tie them off.
+To attach the pom to the rug backing, use your long string tails and thread them through the holes in your rug backing and tie them off.
 I would tie them twice to make sure they don’t detach.

-Once all your pom poms are attached, flip your rug over and trim off the excess backing.
+Once all your pom is attached, flip your rug over and trim off the excess backing.

-So you can technically wash your pom pom rug.
-You need to make sure of a few things before an attempt to wash your rug:
+So you can technically wash your carpet.
+You need to make sure of a few things before an attempt to clean your rug:

-- Make sure you use acrylic yarn to make your DIY pom pom rug or at least something that is 100% washable.
+- Make sure you use acrylic yarn to make your DIY rug or at least something that is 100% washable.

-- Make sure you tie your pom poms on to your rug backing very, very well.
-You don’t have to tighten them super tight, but it would be helpful to tie them each down at least twice.
+- Make sure you tie your pom-poms on to your rug backing very, very well.
+You don’t have to tighten them super tightly, but it would be helpful to tie them each down at least twice.

 - Lay your rug flat to dry like you would a sweater.

-The longevity of your pom pom rug rests in your hands.
+The longevity of your rug rests in your hands.
 If you take the extra steps while making your rug, it will last a long time.
-Be sure to double your up your tie strings, and double tie down your pom poms to your rug backing.
+Be sure to double your up your tie strings, and double tie down your pom-poms to your rug backing.

-Pom pom rugs are super fluffy, and very warm under the feet.
+Pom rugs are super fluffy and very warm under the feet.

 But here is the disclaimer about these DIY rugs…

-The centers of each pom pom are pretty hard.
-The fluffier you make your pom poms and the tighter you tie them off, the harder they get.
-The outside of the pom pom is soft and fluffy but the inside is hard as a small marble.
+The centers of each pom are pretty hard.
+The fluffier you make your pom-poms, and the tighter you tie them off, the harder they get.
+The outside of the pom pom is soft and fluffy, but the inside is hard as a small marble.
 This makes them a tiny bit uncomfortable to walk on.

 You can remedy this by making your pom poms less fluffy, but your rug will not look nearly as good.

-The rug is ok to sit on, and or lay on.
-I do not find that the hardness of the pom pom centers bugs me in those situations.
-But I definitely do not like walking on mine.
-My rug was intended to keep my feet warm under my desk and that’s the perfect use for it.
+The rug is ok to sit on and or lay on.
+I do not find that the hardness of the pom centers bugs me in those situations.
+But I do not like walking on mine.
+My rug was made to keep my feet warm under my desk, and that’s the perfect use for it.
 It’s a rug to keep your tootsies warm on a cold day, not at all for walking on.